Skip to main content

 And yes, sitting in an Infrared Sauna will help lower blood pressure and soothe achy muscles, without a pharmaceutical assist: You don’t have to sit in an infrared sauna for hours on end to reap the benefits.
 For most people, all that’s needed is a few 15-20 minute sessions a week.
 During your sauna, as you sweat, you’ll be stimulating better blood flow and circulation throughout your body.
 That increased circulation will help lower blood pressure, and make you feel good all over, relaxing tight muscles and easing minor aches and pains to boot.
 If you’re troubled by muscle or joint pain, or more chronic conditions like arthritis, infrared heat from the sauna can provide drug-free pain relief, reducing stiffness and inflammation.
 In addition, it has also been shown to improve the functioning of the endothelial cells lining the arteries.

-For more info on how Infrared Saunas support blood pressure, weight loss, a younger, healthy body, beautiful skin, detoxification and rejuvenation, and more, please refer to my book Wired for High-Level Wellness.
+For more info on how Infrared Saunas support blood pressure, weight loss, a younger, healthy body, beautiful skin, detoxification and rejuvenation, and more, please refer to my book A HUG IN A MUG.
 Also, for more details on heat therapy, the benefits of sweating and relaxing in a sauna, and how infrared saunas prevent colds and the flu, click HERE.

 For more info on the two Infrared Saunas I use and highly recommend — the Transcend Infrared Saunas, contact High Tech Health International, Inc. at: 800-794-5355 (within USA and Canada) or 303-413-8500, both MT, 8 - 4.
 They come in different sizes and shapes to fit in the tightest spaces in your home or office.
 Get a whopping $500 off your purchase when you mention my name (SSJ).